-Amit Shah turns 60, PM Modi lauds ‘exceptional administrator’
+Amit Shah Turns 60, PM Modi Lauds ‘Exceptional Administrator’

-New Delhi, Oct 22: Home Minister Amit Shah turned 60 on Tuesday as Prime Minister Narendra Modi and several other leading politicians greeted him on his birthday.
+New Delhi: Home Minister Amit Shah turned 60 on Tuesday as Prime Minister Narendra Modi and several other leading politicians greeted him on his birthday.

 Modi said on X, “He is a hardworking leader, who has devoted his life towards strengthening the BJP.
 He has made a mark as an exceptional administrator and is making many efforts to realise the vision of a Viksit Bharat.
 Praying for his long and healthy life.”